Today on the blog we are teaching you how to make DIY hanging planters for your garden, which are gorgeous and will cost you next to nothing!

 Step #1 – Recognize a Problem

 What problem are you trying to solve?
-Do your tools need shelf?
+Do your tools need a shelf?
 Do your drawers need compartments?
 Do your flowers need a planter?
 Many of the small DIY jobs tend to be some sort of organizational or containment solution.
 DIY projects have a way of turning household problems into fun and creative puzzles to solve.

 Step #2 – Source your materials